Luke Thompson (actor)

 Luke Thompson (born 4 July 1988) is an English actor.
-He is best known for his role as Benedict, the second Bridgerton child, in the Netflix period drama Bridgerton (2020–present).

-He debuted in 2013 as Lysander in A Midsummer Night's Dream at the Globe Theatre, earning him Ian Charleson and Evening Standard Theatre Award nominations.
-He also appeared in the BBC One drama In The Club (2014–2016).
+He is known for his role as Benedict in the Netflix period drama Bridgerton (2020–present) and has also appeared in the BBC One drama In the Club (2014–2016).
+He was nominated for a Laurence Olivier Award for his performance in the play A Little Life in 2024.

 Early life and education

 Thompson was born in Southampton and brought up in France from the age of two.
-His father was an engineer and his mother, a teacher.
+His father was an engineer and his mother a teacher.
 He is one of three children.
-He attended the Lycée International François-Ier in Fontainebleau, a French school with an Anglophone section, from 1997 to 2005.
+He attended the Lycée International François-Ier in Fontainebleau, a French school with an Anglophone section, from 1997 to 2005, where he became a native French speaker.
+He is also proficient in Italian.

 Upon returning to England in 2006, Thompson spent a year with the Year Out Drama Company in Stratford-upon-Avon.
 He studied English and Drama at the University of Bristol and trained at the Royal Academy of Dramatic Art in London, graduating in 2013.